mshemadarshini/dxc-digitalexplorer/training/Playbooks/PlaybookOverview.md

 - Showcase solutions
 - Contacts

-:bulb: the Introduction page support [markdown](https://jfcere.github.io/ngx-markdown/) formatting, allowing you to add to your presentation style
+:bulb: the Introduction page support [markdown](https://jfcere.github.io/ngx-markdown/) formatting, allowing you to add to your presentation style<br>
 :bulb: The Trends and Solution sections are both optional